humdrum-tools/humdrum-documentation/guide/ch29/index.md

 of the differences or commonalities.

-Together with the <span class="tool">simil</span> and <span class="tool">correl</span> commands discussed in [Chapter 25,](/guide/ch25) these five tools provide a variety of means for characterizing differences, commonalities, and similarities.
+Together with the <span class="tool">simil</span> and <span class="tool">correl</span> commands discussed in [Chapter&nbsp;25,](/guide/ch25) these five tools provide a variety of means for characterizing differences, commonalities, and similarities.